joe0400/TeachingCBasics/README.md

 		((color*)(self))->r = r;
 	}
 Again checking to see if a pointer is valid is important
+##### PART 10.1 Inheritance
+**Inheritance** is when a object inherits the behavior of another objection.
+This means that you do not have to remake the function for said definition.
+This allows you to make more concies programs that allow for **polymorphic** functionality.
+This means that the program can have multiple types that work for the implementation.
+Generally this is done by containg the information within the inherited objects structure at the begging of the object.
+This information is called the **base type**.
+Because the data is at the beggining of the `struct` it means that the call to it will have all the superclass type info stored at thesame location as the inherited class itself.
+Due to this it inherits all the functions of the inherited class.
+Inheritance can be showed by drawing a tree from the base class to each inherting class.
+A good example of inheritance is often found in graphics librarys.

+    surface
+    | window
+    Box
+    | Button
+    | | CheckBox
+    | | RadioButton
+    | TextBox
+    | Rectangle
+    Renderable
+    | Button
+    | | CheckBox
+    | | RadioButton
+    | TextBox
+    | Rectangle
+    Action
+    | Button
+    | | CheckBox
+    | | RadioButton
+    | Field
+    | | TextBox

+Above is a fictional inheritance tree.
+As you can see inheritance allows you to compose the functionality of objects in relation to each other.
+##### PART 10.2 Interfaces
+**Interfaces** allow for a programmer to define the api for a programs object without implementing the object, as each object that inherits such interface will have a different implementation.
+This can be done in a simple way.
+By attaching to the object a structure that contains those functions as **funciton pointers**.
+Function pointers provide the reference to a function so that the user can call the function within the program.
+How function pointers work is such `type (*function_name)(parameter_types) = function;` This allows you to define the functions and can call it directly from the object itself.
+In this case the object containg the function call should have the `self` or `this` value parameter type show said implementation through the `struct`.
+And the `struct` should be visable to the user.

 ##### PART 10 Questions
 Create an API for calculating the interest on a bank account with the object `Customer` containing fields for `customer_id`,`customer_age`,`account_age`,`interest_rate` and any others you think of.
 Use valgrind to debug for any memory leaks.